 We have incurred net losses and negative cash flows from operating activities in the past, and we may not achieve or sustain profitability.
+In addition, we may not be able to continue as a going concern.

-We recorded net loss of RMB174.9 million in 2021, net income of RMB31.1 million in 2022 and net loss of RMB254.4 million (US\$35.9 million) in 2023.
-We also recorded negative cash flows from operating activities of RMB274.9 million and RMB133.5 million (US\$18.8 million) in 2022 and 2023, respectively, and generated positive cash flows from operating activities of RMB71.7 million in 2021.
+We recorded net loss of RMB174.9 million, RMB254.4 million (US\$35.7 million), RMB134.3 million and RMB59.1 million (US\$8.3 million) in 2021, 2023 and the six months ended June 30, 2023 and 2024, respectively, and net income of RMB31.1 million in 2022.
+We also recorded negative cash flows from operating activities of RMB274.9 million, RMB133.5 million (US\$18.7 million), RMB34.6 million and RMB76.8 million (US\$10.8 million) in 2022, 2023 and the six months ended June 30, 2023 and 2024, respectively, and generated positive cash flows from operating activities of RMB71.7 million in 2021.
 We cannot assure you that we will be able to generate net income or positive cash flow from operating activities in the future.
 Our ability to achieve profitability will depend in large part on our ability to control expenses and manage our growth effectively, achieve a more stable performance given the significant fluctuation and volatility of the prices of cryptocurrencies and blockchain mining business, and maintain our competitive advantage in the relevant markets.
 We expect to continue to make investments in the development and expansion of our business, which will place significant demands on our management and our operational and financial resources.
 Continuous expansion may increase the complexity of our business, and we may encounter various difficulties.
 We may fail to develop and improve our operational, financial and management controls, enhance our financial reporting systems and procedures, recruit, train and retain highly skilled personnel, or maintain customer satisfaction to effectively support and manage our growth.
 If we invest substantial time and resources to expand our operations but fail to manage the growth of our business and capitalize on our growth opportunities effectively, we may not be able to achieve profitability, and our business, results of operations and financial condition would be materially and adversely affected.